Moduli spaces of 1-dimensional semi-stable sheaves and Strange duality on $\mathbb{P}^2$: Introduction.

-Very few is known in general about this conjecture for surfaces, even at numerical level, i.e. whether we have $h^0(M_u,\lambda_c)=h^0(M_c,\lambda_u)?$ There are some results for special cases, for instance Danila proves that Le Potier's strange duality holds for $u=(0,dH,0),c=(2,0,n)$ for small $n$ and $d=1,2,3$ (see \cite{nilala} and \cite{nila}); Abe shows that it holds for $u=(0,dH,0),c=(2,0,n)$ for all $n$ and $d=1,2$ (see \cite{abe}); the author shows that it holds for $u=(0,dH,0),c=(1,0,n)$ for all $n$ and $d$ (see Section 4.3 in \cite{yuan}).
-Marian and Oprea build a version of strange duality and prove that it holds in a large number of cases for generic K3 surfaces (see \cite{mothree}).
+Very little is known in general about this conjecture for surfaces, even at numerical level, i.e. whether we have $h^0(M_u,\lambda_u(c))=h^0(M_c,\lambda_c(u))?$ There are some results for special cases, for instance Danila proves that Le Potier's strange duality holds for $(u_d,c^2_n)$ with small $n$ and $d=1,2,3$ (see \cite{nilala} and \cite{nila}); Abe shows that it holds for $(u_d,c^2_n)$ with all $n$ and $d=1,2$ (see \cite{abe}); the author shows that it holds for $(u_d,c^1_n)$ for all $n$ and $d$ (see Section 4.3 in \cite{yuan}); and also a part of work in \cite{GY}.
+Marian and Oprea build a version of strange duality and prove that it holds in a large number of cases for generic K3 and abelian surfaces (see \cite{mothree} and \cite{mofour}).